Early medication abortion

 These two medications will not prevent an ectopic pregnancy from growing.
 An ultrasound and a blood test are essential to exclude ectopic pregnancy prior to an early medication abortion.

 These medications cause cramping, pain and bleeding, usually after one to six hours of taking the Misoprostol tablets.
 Pain can vary from mild period type pain to severe cramping and pain.
-For most women the pain can be managed by pain relieving medication.
+For most people the pain can be managed by pain relieving medication.

 Bleeding can vary from light spotting to a very heavy flow with blood clots and pregnancy tissue.
-The duration of the bleeding can also vary – most women will experience spotting for two to six weeks after the procedure, however, if there is stop/start bleeding a review by your medical practitioner is recommended.
+The duration of the bleeding can also vary – most people will experience spotting for two to six weeks after the procedure, however, if there is stop/start bleeding a review by your medical practitioner is recommended.

 Headaches, nausea or vomiting can occur along with chills and or flushes.